top of page

 • Licensed Professional Counselor #78680

-• Trained in Psilocybin-Assisted Therapy by Fluence
+• Certified in Psilocybin-Assisted Therapy by Fluence

 • RYT-200